dremio-brock/dremio-postman/README.md

 # dremio-postman
-collection of Postman objects for Dremio
+Collection of Postman objects for Dremio.
+Organized to look similar to http://docs.dremio.com/rest-api/

 # Postman Collection